-In this time of isolation and uncertainty, nature became a refuge for many, a new experience for some, and a muse for others.
-This exhibition welcomes work utilizing alternative photographic techniques referencing nature.
+In this time of isolation and uncertainty, nature became a refuge for many, a new experience for some and a muse for others.
+This exhibition welcomed work utilizing alternative photographic techniques referencing nature.
 Nature is defined loosely.
-Any aspect of the natural world can be referenced: plant, animal (including humans), the imaginary, etc. Artists are asked to consider how their relationship with the natural world has been altered in recent years.
-Have external constraints shifted your images and your choice of processes?
+Any aspect of the natural world can be referenced: plant, animal (including humans), the imaginary etc. Artists were asked to consider how their relationship with the natural world has been altered in recent years.

 A photographic artist for over 35 years, Diana specializes in 19th-century photographic printing techniques.
 Her images and handmade artist books have been exhibited internationally and featured in multiple books and publications.
 She is represented by the Ryan Gallery, of Art Intersection, located in Gilbert, Arizona, and by photo-eye Gallery (Photographers Showcase), located in Santa Fe, New Mexico.